GiulioRossetti/ndlib/docs/reference/models/epidemics/SEIR.rst

 The model is instantiated on a graph having a non-empty set of infected nodes.

-SEIR assumes that if, during a generic iteration, a susceptible node comes into contact with an infected one, it becomes infected after an exposition period with probability beta, than it can be switch to removed with probability gamma (the only transition allowed are S→I→R).
+SEIR assumes that if, during a generic iteration, a susceptible node comes into contact with an infected one, it becomes infected after an exposition period with probability beta, than it can switch to removed with probability gamma (the only transition allowed are S→E→I→R).

 --------